yasirkn/F-E-M-practice/README.md

 ## Overview

- - Build the Product Preview Card.
+ - Build the Product Preview Card using pure html and css.

 ### The challenge